 Focus on Clean Lines

-Choose furniture with simple shapes and discreet detailing.
-Let the textures and materials do the talking.
+Choose furniture with simple silhouettes and minimal detailing.
+Let materials and textures shine.

 Add Contrast Through Materials

-Introduce black metal, smoked glass or dark wood to add structure and stop the palette from feeling too uniform.
+Introduce black metal, smoked glass, or dark wood to give structure and prevent the palette from feeling too uniform.

 Highlight Architectural Features

-Wall panelling, built-in shelving, and painted trims in beige add visual interest while keeping an elegant flow.
+Wall panelling, built-in shelving, and tonal trims add interest while maintaining a seamless look.

 Beige Living Room Ideas That Feel Warm and Inviting